|Guide||♦||37 Triplogs||Active Topic|

 Soak up Sedona!

 Capitol Butte is a seldom climbed mountain just west of Sedona's main strip.
 It separates the 89A corridor from the hikes of west Sedona.
 It is pretty much the only highpoint in Sedona that is right in the center of it all, and I think it has the best views in town.
-Unfortunately, its not an easy hike.
-Instead, it is a challenging non-technical climb to what will be a well earned summit.
+Unfortunately, it's not an easy hike.
+Instead, it is a challenging non-technical climb to what will be a well-earned summit.

 From the trailhead at the end of Andante Drive, hike the Andante Trail northeast from the parking area.
-After around 1000 feet of hiking you'll come to an obvious cross trail.
+After around 1000 feet of hiking, you'll come to an obvious cross trail.
 Take the cross trail towards the lower slopes of Capitol Butte.
-The trail starts out easy, but gets harder as you approach the base of Capitol Butte.
-As you move closer you will notice that the rough trail is taking you to an exposed area where you will make the first climb up on to a ledge.
+The trail starts easy but gets harder as you approach the base of Capitol Butte.
+As you move closer, you will notice that the rough trail is taking you to an exposed area where you will make the first climb up on to a ledge.
 From below the climb up this pitch may look impossible, but as the trail takes you closer it becomes clear that you will be climbing up a small angled ledge which is exposed, but very possible to climb.

-The next part of the climb is mostly class 2 and the trail is hard to follow at times.
-The general path initially continues west before turning back east and your path may weave up hill irregularly.
-If you are following a trail but unsure, look for one of these two small climbs: A or B. Either one will be closer to the view point than the end of the far switchback, and both will take you up to the view point which is just before you meet the rough trail coming up from the southeast drain.
-The view point is also directly above the first pitch of climbing.
+The next part of the climb is mostly class 2, and the trail is hard to follow at times.
+The general path initially continues west before turning back east, and your path may weave uphill irregularly.
+If you are following a trail but unsure, look for one of these two small climbs: A or B. Either one will be closer to the viewpoint than the end of the far switchback, and both will take you up to the view point which is just before you meet the rough trail coming up from the southeast drain.
+The viewpoint is also directly above the first pitch of climbing.